The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: APPENDIX Basic formulas of standard-- and conformal--tensor calculus

 This means that square of the Weyl--tensor $C^2(x)=C_{\mu\nu\rho\sigma}(x)\,C^{\mu\nu\rho\sigma}(x)$ undergoes the Weyl transformation

 Consequently, the action integral

 where $\beta$ is a real constant, is conformal invariant for $n = 4$ only.

-{\em Note}: About the possible presence of term $A^C_4$ in the Einstein--Hilbert gravitational action--integral, let us point out that any small real value of $\beta$ suffices to guarantee the renormalizability of quantum gravity \cite{STELLE}, although at the price of introducing gravitational ghosts of mass $M_G=M_{rP}/\beta$, where $M_{rP}$ is the reduced Planck mass, which work in practice as Pauli--Villars regulators of graviton propagators.
+Regarding the possible presence of term $A^C_4$ in the Einstein--Hilbert gravitational action--integral, it has been proven by Stelle in 1977 \cite{STELLE} that any small real value of $\beta$ suffices to guarantee the renormalizability of quantum gravity, although at the price of introducing gravitational ghosts of mass $M_G=M_{rP}/\beta$, where $M_{rP}$ is the reduced Planck mass, which work in practice as Pauli--Villars regulators of graviton propagators.

-After all, unitarity restricted to the Hilbert subspace of physical particles is patently violated in the description of the inflation process, if the evolution of the states of geometric degrees of freedom is totally ignored.
-In describing the inflation process as a as a transfer of energy from geometry to matter we find it necessary to introduce a ghost scalar field, which raises by itself the problem of unitarity violation.

-In the current state of our investigation, we do not know whether, in a complete description of matter--geometry interaction, unitarity is preserved, thus we leave the problem unsolved.
-In any case, in regard to the presence of the Weyl--tensor term in the Lagrangian density, we will ignore the unitarity problem and, since we limit ourselves to the semiclassical approximation, in most cases, we will assume $\beta=0$.